KurtHilder/MakerNano/README.md

 #### Analog Inputs:
 - Pin A0 - A7 can be used to read analog signals.
-These are variable voltage values.
-Where 0V - 5V is read and converted to a numerical value from 0 - 1023, (eg. if a signal of 2.5V is input, a value of 512 will be returned.
+- These are variable voltage values.
+- Where 0V - 5V is read and converted to a numerical value between 0 - 1023.

 #### The controller has 12 addressable LEDS.(D2 - D13)
 Using the LEDS on D2,D3,D8 should be avoided, as: